 - There seem to be two funding gaps in Boston.

-The $25K – $50K range, and the $250K – $750K range.
+The $25K – $50K range, and the $250K – $750K range. - Volume Is A Critical Factor

 - While Angel money is one problem, there are many other contributing issues.